I first saw Forbidden Planet in 1956, the year it was released by MGM. I was 10.

 Ideas whose use results in communication that is in some sense about conflict and is indirect I consider aspects of or related to irony.
 They include:

-absurdity, allusion, ambiguity, anomaly, antinomy, aspect, coincidence, conflict, contradiction, conundrum, corruption, counter-intuition, dilemma, distortion, duality, enigma, euphemism, hyperbole, hypocricy, implication, incongruity, inconsistency, inference, intuition, inversion, language, metamorphosis, metaphor, novelty, orthogonality, paradox, parody, perspective, recursion, reversal, quandary, sarcasm, self-reference, situational irony, skewing, Socratic irony, tension, transformation, understatement, verbal irony, warp
+absurdity, allusion, ambiguity, anomaly, antinomy, aspect, coincidence, conflict, contradiction, conundrum, corruption, counter-intuition, dilemma, distortion, duality, enigma, euphemism, hyperbole, hypocrisy, implication, incongruity, inconsistency, inference, intuition, inversion, language, metamorphosis, metaphor, novelty, orthogonality, paradox, parody, perspective, recursion, reversal, quandary, sarcasm, self-reference, situational irony, skewing, Socratic irony, tension, transformation, understatement, verbal irony, warp

-the story of the krell spoilers
+the story of the krell

 Dr. Edward Morbius describes...